spcnvdr/xchacha20/README.md

 I am not a cryptographer so use this library at your own risk.

-**What Redact does not do**

-Note that while this program modifies the current log files to remove some or all traces of a given username/host it does NOT modify old caches of those log files.
-For example, this program does not and cannot wipe gzipped backups of old log files created by logrotate.
-Also, there maybe multiple log files because old copies are renamed in the format LOGNAME.1 and these files are not wiped by default either.
-However, these files can be wiped by setting the appropriate constants in the program (WTMPFILE, UTMPFILE, etc.) and recompiling it.
-Finally, this program currently does not support wiping log reports, such as wtmp.report that are sometimes generated.

 **Getting Started**

 Import the library into your project